louketo/louketo-proxy/README.md

-   --discovery-url 									        the discovery url to retrieve the openid configuration --upstream-url "http://127.0.0.1:8081"					the url for the upstream endpoint you wish to proxy to --upstream-keepalives								    enables or disables the keepalive connections for upstream endpoint (defaults true) --encryption-key 									    the encryption key used to encrpytion the session state --redirection-url 									    the redirection url, namely the site url, note: /oauth will be added to it --hostname [--hostname option --hostname option]			a list of hostname which the service will respond to, defaults to all
+   --discovery-url 									        the discovery url to retrieve the openid configuration --upstream-url "http://127.0.0.1:8081"					the url for the upstream endpoint you wish to proxy to --upstream-keepalives								    enables or disables the keepalive connections for upstream endpoint (defaults true) --no-redirects                                           true or false depending on whether you want a client without a valid token to be redirected
+   --encryption-key 									    the encryption key used to encrpytion the session state --redirection-url 									    the redirection url, namely the site url, note: /oauth will be added to it --hostname [--hostname option --hostname option]			a list of hostname which the service will respond to, defaults to all